rjust/defects4j/framework/test/README.md

 ```
 ./jobs_cmd.pl ./test_verify_bugs.sh -A | shuf | parallel -j20 --progress
 ```
-Reproducing all bugs (20 jobs in parallel) takes ~3h.
+Reproducing all bugs (20 jobs in parallel) takes ~90min.

-(When upgrading Defects4J it is helpful to drop the `-A` flag at first for efficiency.
-After fixing any issues, add the `-A` flag to test for full reproducibility with all tests.)
+When upgrading Defects4J it is helpful to drop the `-A` flag at first for efficiency.
+(Reduces runtime to ~50min).
+After fixing any issues, add the `-A` flag back in to test for full reproducibility with all tests.

 ### Code coverage analysis for all bugs (parallel)
 ```